JGrotex/tci-extensions/README.md

 ### helpful source for Flogo Extensions
 Links to Flogo Extensions, [here ...](flogokowhow.md)

+### How to create a TCI Flogo Extension from a Flogo Extension
+most times all the Flogo 'native' Activities you can find in the Web e.g. on GitHub coming with no specific folder structure, Icons, or Activity Category.
+Here some hints to use them in TCI:
+- just Zip the Folder of the Activity following this Folder Structure
+  - Folder: your custom Activity Name "anyname"
+    - Folder: activity <- defines that this is a Flogo Activity
+      - Folder: your Activity Name (use GOlang Package Name)
+- upload the ZIP to TCI Extensions
+- attached to this Page a little Sample of the Flogo JS Activity
+- you find the Flogo Extension in TCI after upload in the "Default" Category.

+Remark: Activities using something like the following are not supported on TCI Flogo
+- Activities with local File access
+- Activities opening own Ports

+All necessary additional GOlang Packages automatically discovered by TCI Flogo and automatically downloaded.

 <hr>
 <sub><b>Note:</b> this List is constandly under my review, try always to keep it actual.</sub>